miguelbogota/seasons-in-the-sun/game/README.md

 # Game Modules

-Here you will ind all the game modules.
+Here you will find all the game modules.